CodeScop/Oge-Mai-Field-Guide/desertquestssummary.md

-LAST UPDATED 9 DEC 2020
+LAST UPDATED 10 FEB 2021

 So, all the quests for the Desert Region.
 I'm omitting any Main Quests outside the Desert, and for non-Desert Quests I'm listing only the name and location.
 Let's have a quick recap of how this works: